corda/corda-kubernetes-deployment/README.md

 The files should be downloaded first and placed in the following folder: ``docker-images/bin``

-You can use the helper script ``download_binaries.sh`` to download binaries for you, as long as you have the necessary login details available.
+You can use the helper script ``download_binaries.sh`` to download binaries for you, as long as you have the necessary login details available for the R3 Artifactory.

+If you have R3 Artifactory access, the download will be automatic as part of the ``one-time-setup.sh`` script, which is the recommended way of performing the first time setup.

 Please see [docker-images/README.md](docker-images/README.md) for more information.

-## SETUP CHECKLIST

-Since there are a number of prerequisites that need to be met and then a certain order of running everything, a checklist has been collated that you may find useful.

-Please see [CHECKLIST.md](CHECKLIST.md) for more information.

----

-#### CONFIGURATION VALUES
+### CONFIGURATION VALUES

 You must completely fill out the [helm/values.yaml](helm/values.yaml) file according to your configuration.